-Save money on your bills with PeakSave
+Save money with PeakSave

-With PeakSave, you can save money on your energy bills by making small changes to when you use electricity.
+With PeakSave, you can save money on your energy by making small changes to when you use electricity.

 When the demand for electricity is high, more fossil fuels are burned to make electricity.
 And when it’s low, more renewable energy sources are available.